-- Helping students work together productively on mathematical tasks and helping them see that the result is often better than any of them could achieve separately. - Helping students to recognise that mathematicians from many cultures have contributed to the development of modern day mathematics. - Helping students to obtain an insight into the infinite, and through explaining the underlying mathematical principles behind natural forms and patterns. - Developing an appreciation of mathematics within art and architecture across history and cultures.
+- Helping pupils to obtain an insight into the infinite, and through explaining the underlying mathematical principles behind natural forms and patterns. - Developing an appreciation of mathematics within art and architecture across history and cultures.

-Science contributes to our students SMSC development through:
+Science contributes to our Pupils SMSC development through: